finEQUITY

 Benchmarking for excellence

-We analyzed these organizations on 6 core aspects, and conducted a SWOT analysis to guide our redesign work.
+We gathered data and strategically compared these organizations, evaluating them on 6 core aspects.
+This competitor analysis was the basis of a SWOT analysis used to guide our redesign work.

 • How does the organization brand itself?